 Steve Irons has this to add:

 "I Tim 3:2 tells us that the first qualification of an elder is to “be above reproach” George had already disqualified himself from any kind of public office with his sad history among the conservative open Plymouth Brethren.
 The elders at Grace Bible Chapel and Westmoreland stood against him and did not give him a public office.
-The firsself from any kind of public office with his sad history among the conservative open Plymouth Brethren.
-The elders at Grace Bible Chapel and Westmoreland stood against him and did not give him a public office.
 The first and last God-ordained bulwark against sin in the church is the government of the local church, the elders.
-And when that fails, there is no recourse to a higher authority, at least here on earth.
+When that fails, there is no recourse to a higher authority, at least here on earth.

 "Now that we all know better, how sad it would be to allow George to continue to have a public ministry when so many elders in the past, and now more recently in Fullerton, have made it crystal clear (with more than sufficient cause) that George has brought scandal to the church, is not above reproach, and that he is no longer welcome to preach in their Assembly.
 The other Assemblies need to take heed."